Android-for-Python/Camera4Kivy/README.md

 ### Preview Widget Properties

-The widget has these Kivy properties:
+The widget has these Kivy properties that configure its layout:

 #### aspect_ratio
 A string property.
 Either '4:3' (default) or '16:9'.